 This directive sets requirements for electrical and electronic devices with an input or output voltage between 50 to 1000 V (AC) and 75 to 1500 V (DC).
 It does not mention GMP.
 However, it contains a “good engineering practice” requirement.

-Under the regulation, covered products must be constructed following good engineering practice.
+Under the regulation, covered products must be constructed following good engineering practices.

 The directive does not go into detail to explain what the practice means.
 However, the European Commission published a guide on the directive stating that good engineering practice means that “the electrical equipment must be designed and manufactured according to the state of the art”.